 How to calculate the change in internal energy?

-For this example we will say the change in heat energy was 20J.
+For this example we will say the heat transferred into the system was 20J.

-2. Next, determine the work done on or by the system.
+- Next, determine the work done on the system.

-For this example, we will say the system performed 10J of work on something outside the system, i.e. -10J of work done.
+For this example, we will say the system performed 10J of work on something outside the system.
+With the sign convention used here (work done on the system is positive), that means W = -10J.

 FAQ

-In general, it’s only appropriate to calculate the change in internal energy of a system since it’s typically impossible to measure internal energy directly.
+In general, it’s usually most appropriate to calculate the change in internal energy of a system, since absolute internal energy is not directly measurable.